MagiCircles/SchoolIdolAPI/README.md

 - `redownload` will download the images for the cards, even when they already have been downloaded
 - `delete` will remove all information about `cards` and `events` in the database
 - `local` will consider you already have the `*.html` files with information at the root of the repo and will not download them from the internet (good for testing & development)

+##### When you edit the style

+Edit `web/templates/base.html` and uncomment the LESS lines + comment the CSS line.

+Modify only the LESS files.
+To see the changes while changing the code, add `#!watch` at the end of the URL.
+Do not commit the CSS files nor the changes in `base.html`.

 ## Credits & Thanks